sciZer0/7/v/README.md

 As mentioned above, Bitcoin now isn't really a fixed-supply currency because the Bitcoin blockchain will stop printing Bitcoin just at 2140 (in 118 years).

-Also, moreover, Bitcoin, absolutely, isn't ultra sound money because there isn't any pre-programmed decrease of Circulating Supply.
+Also, more importantly, Bitcoin, absolutely, isn't ultra sound money because there isn't any pre-programmed decrease of Circulating Supply.

 Plus, the Bitcoin blockchain has the irremovable fundamental flaws, including the terrible Gini and highest inefficiency.
 As Vitalik said about the Gini of Bitcoin — <b>was Bitcoin really a fair launch considering how few people had a chance to even hear about it by the time 1/4 of the supply had already been handed out by the end of 2010?</b>